syl20bnr/spacemacs/README.md

    ```

 ### Windows

-1. We recommend [Scoop][] as the package manager for Windows users.
-You can
+We recommend using wsl2 with wslg support especially with a pgtk build of emacs and wayland.
+For the installation please refer to the linux installation section.
+When running emacs
+within your wsl2 environment emacs will be handled like any other windows application.

+If this is not possible you can fallback to a native windows installation, however note
+that this will create a lot of subtle bugs especially with tls which we will most likely
+not be able to help with.

+If you need to follow that path we recommend to at least use a package manager like
+[Scoop][] to install the needed packages.

-   install it via PowerShell:
+1. You can install [Scoop][] via PowerShell:

    ```powershell
    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser # Optional: Needed to run a remote script the first time